-The FHP shall describe the harvesting program that is agreed will create the desired future forest, taking into consideration the full range of values including habitat for species of special management concern.
+The FMP shall describe the harvesting program that is agreed will create the desired future forest, taking into consideration the full range of values including habitat for species of special management concern.

-Trumpeter swans are classified as a "Species of Special Concern" under the Alberta Wildlife Act.
+Trumpeter swans are classified as a "Species of Special Concern" species under the Alberta Wildlife Act.
+The "Recommended Land Use Guidelines for Trumpeter Swan Habitat in Alberta" provides background, intent, and specific direction for managing industrial work near trumpeter swan breeding wetlands.
 Locations of breeding wetlands are found on provincial land use referral maps.
-A provincial trumpeter swan recovery process has been initiated which may have implications for timber harvest in Alberta.